 After weeks of intensive discussions, we managed to secure a major concession from Government.
 Previously, they’d stated that they would not consider any pay uplift for SAS doctors on closed, pre-2021 contracts: this was a red line in their negotiating position.
 The BMA’s SAS negotiating team pushed hard on this and was able to use the rejection of the first offer and survey responses to explain that an offer that did not include a pay increase for closed contracts was not likely to be accepted by our membership.

 We won this concession from Government.
-We believe this is the best offer we will be able to get negotiating with this current Government, and accordingly we are endorsing the offer.
+We believe this was the best offer we were able to get negotiating with the current Government at the time, and accordingly we endorsed the offer.

-It is being put to SAS doctor members in an online referendum which opened on 31 May and closes on 14 June, and we encourage members to vote YES.
+The offer was put to SAS doctor members in an online referendum which opened on 31 May and closed on 14 June, and we encouraged members to vote YES.

-The current offer from Government to SAS doctors includes the following:
+The accepted offer from Government to SAS doctors includes the following:

-The key differences between this current offer and the recently rejected one are:
+The key differences between this offer and the recently rejected one are:

 Funding for the specialist catalyst pot has been recycled into improving the pay offer.
 While this specific funding is no longer part of the offer, the BMA is still committed to improving career progression opportunities for the SAS cohort, and the offer still includes other measures to facilitate progression.